Eva Dugan: Early life

 Born in Salisbury, Missouri, in 1878, Dugan later married and had two children (a son and a daughter) but her husband abandoned the family, leaving them destitute.
 Dugan relocated to Juneau, Territory of Alaska, after trekking north during the Klondike Gold Rush of 1896–1899, and became a cabaret singer and worked as a prostitute to support herself and her children.
 Many years later, she moved to Pima County, Arizona, where she worked for an elderly chicken rancher, Andrew J. Mathis, as a housekeeper.
-Mathis had previously served nearly seven years in federal prison for his role in the lynchings of two Native American teenagers in Oklahoma in 1898.
-In 1899, he was convicted of kidnapping for having set fire to the brush heaped around the victims.

 Crime

 Dugan became a live-in housekeeper of Andrew J. Mathis, wealthy owner of a chicken ranch.
 Very quickly the employer/employee relationship became cantankerous.
 The two often bickered with each other because Mathis hated Dugan's cooking and was not satisfied with her work and Mathis was demanding, abrasive and difficult to get along with.
 Mathis fired Dugan and told her to leave his property by morning.
 The next morning, January 27, 1927, Mathis disappeared, as did some of his possessions, his Dodge coupe automobile, and his cash box.
 Neighbors reported that Dugan had tried to sell some of his possessions before she disappeared as well.

 The trial of Eva Dugan was held in the Second Pinal County Courthouse in Florence.

 The police discovered Dugan had a father in California and a daughter in White Plains, New York.
 Though Dugan refused to give information about the identity of either of her children, police only found her daughter, leaving the identity of her son a secret.
 She had been married five times.
-One of them had left her for another woman, while the other four had mysteriously disappeared.
+One of her spouses had left her for another woman, while the other four had mysteriously disappeared.
 She sold the Dodge coupe for $600 in Kansas City, Missouri.
 She was arrested in White Plains when a postal clerk, alerted by the police, intercepted a postcard to her from her father in California.
 She was extradited to Arizona to face automobile theft charges.
 She was found guilty and sentenced to nine months in prison.